mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 #### Payment Integration Hub - v2.0.0

-The latest version includes the following new features
+The latest version includes the following new features:
 - Flow Manager and its saga collection to store transaction data
 - Front-end to perform new payments
 - Adaptive Checkout to dynamically display customized payment methods/providers based on transaction data